MACEL94/bicep-examples/README.md

-# bicep-examples
+# Bicep Examples

-Bicep examples used in blog posts and demos
+Templates used for blog posts, demos and testing